PaddlePaddle/PaddleSeg/docs/module/loss/OhemEdgeAttentionLoss_en.md

 English | [简体中文](OhemEdgeAttentionLoss_cn.md)
 ## [OhemEdgeAttentionLoss](../../../paddleseg/models/ohem_edge_attention_loss.py)
 The OHEM algorithm will distinguish difficult samples based on the loss of the samples input to the model.
 These difficult samples have poor classification accuracy and will produce greater losses.
-In a scene with difficult samples, if you want to improve the performance of edge extraction, you can use this loss function.
+In the above cases, if you want to improve the performance of edge extraction, you can use this loss function.
 ```python
 class paddleseg.models.losses.OhemEdgeAttentionLoss(
                 edge_threshold = 0.8,